ChurchCRM/CRM/docs/user-guide/Sunday-School-Kiosk.md

 1. Click the "Plus" icon at the bottom of the kiosk screen
 2. Enter the child and parent demographic information
 3. Click Save

+## Parental Alerts

+1. Click the "Trigger Parent Alert" button on the student who requires parental attention.
+2. Depending on your Church's configuration, the following alerts may be sent:
+    *  SMS to parent
+    *  Overhead / Visual Display
+    *  Message to pre-defined Church administrators / pastoral staff